 When you have lost a sibling there are special occasions that can be very distressing, both in anticipation and the day itself.
 It’s a good idea to discuss with other family members how to spend the day.
 TCF also has a leaflet Coping with Special Occasions.

-TCF publishes online a quarterly newsletter, SIBBS (Support In Bereavement for Brothers and Sisters).
-To receive the siblings newsletter every quarter - you can either 'join TCF' as a donating member here: your membership donation helps to support our work with bereaved siblings and their families).
-Or you can simply sign up to receive a free information pack and free newsletter for bereaved siblings.
+TCF publishes online an occasional newsletter, SIBBS (Support In Bereavement for Brothers and Sisters).
+To receive the siblings newsletter - you can either 'join TCF' as a donating member here (your membership donation helps to support our work with bereaved siblings and their families).
+Or you can simply sign up to receive a free bereavement support pack and free newsletter for bereaved siblings.

-In recent years The Compassionate Friends has held supportive overnight retreats for adult bereaved siblings in Birmingham.
-Read more about a weekend retreat for siblings.
+In recent years The Compassionate Friends has held supportive overnight retreats and support days for adult bereaved siblings.
+These are advertised on our website here.

 ‘SIBBS’ Facebook Group (over 18 years only)